Ms. Kawal Preet, President of FedEx Asia Pacific and Mr. Richard Smith, Chief International Operations Officer and General Manager of FedEx Air

 Vietnam's ambition to become a high-value distribution hub for Southeast Asia is also closely linked to FedEx's vision - to help customers compete and succeed as the world's smartest logistics network.

 This spirit of innovation is particularly evident in the growing trade between Vietnam and Europe, one of the fastest growing trade routes in our global network.
-The EU-Vietnam Free Trade Agreement (EVFTA) opens the door for Vietnamese exporters to access a market of over 400 million consumers, while benefiting European businesses thanks to Vietnam’s strategic location in Southeast Asia.
+The EU-Vietnam Free Trade Agreement (EVFTA) opens the door for Vietnamese exporters to access a market of over 400 million consumers, while also benefiting European businesses thanks to Vietnam’s strategic location in Southeast Asia.

 Having spent my career in operations in Singapore and designing air and ground transportation networks across Asia, I can easily see the signs of a market ready to take the lead.
 And in Vietnam, the signs are clear.
-Vietnam is located at the intersection of key trade routes, with a system of seaports, airports and industrial parks that are expanding in both size and modernity.
+Vietnam is located at the intersection of key trade routes, with a system of seaports, airports and industrial zones that are expanding in both size and modernity.

-Kawal Preet (President FedEx Asia Pacific)
+Kawal Preet (President, FedEx Asia Pacific)

 Source: https://baochinhphu.vn/toi-duoc-chung-kien-mot-viet-nam-dang-tien-buoc-voi-muc-tieu-ro-rang-102250818174909801.htm